 Like all true entrepreneurs, he started with his first machine in his basement.
 With borrowed money, charm, talent and long hours, he gradually accumulated a few more machines, a customer or two and his first employees.

 By 1964 Brenner moved to his first dedicated manufacturing location, a small building in Winona, MN.
-He moved his 6 people and a few pieces of equipment to continue his singular objective: to make the finest garments in the world.
+He moved his 6 people and a few pieces of equipment to continue his singular objective: to make the finest luxury men's clothing in the world.

 It wasn’t easy.
 While building the business, Mr. Brenner wore all the hats.
 He ran the machinery, designed, made the samples, ordered the supplies, repaired mistakes, contacted the customers and sold the garments.
 As he hired employees, he trained them on specific techniques of construction and quality knitting.
 Because his concepts were so unique, Mr. Brenner had to plot his own course right from the start.
 The St. Croix label was a new name in the market place, Mr. Brenner had to train all his customers, his suppliers, his employees and his backers to understand and believe in his philosophy.

 Today, the building is gone and replaced with a 90,000 square foot modern manufacturing facility.
 Inside are 200 highly trained and dedicated craftspeople manufacturing the St. Croix garments by hand.
 These garments are recognized as the finest in the world.
 And Mr. Brenner is still in the thick of it—shaping designs, fixing machines, and seeking perfection through unparalleled craftsmanship.
 St. Croix and Mr. Brenner have become cornerstones of the men’s luxury sportswear industry, respected around the world for knowledge, commitment and integrity.